 The combination of high child malnutrition and household air pollution, with low vaccine coverage, breastfeeding rates, female literacy and poor access to health services, exposes these children to higher risks.
-Focused national and international efforts to identify and close gaps in pneumonia prevention, diagnosis and treatment in these countries could prevent more than 250,000 child deaths from pneumonia each year.
+Focused national and international efforts to identify and close gaps in pneumonia prevention, diagnosis and treatment in these countries could prevent nearly 6 million deaths by 2030.

 With the support of leaders such as the wife of the President of Nigeria, Her Excellency Aisha Muhammadu Buhari, and the founder of the African Wellbeing Foundation, Mrs. Toyin Saraki, we launched the campaign at the African Union Summit in Addis Ababa.